 If you’re a regular on the Perth hiking trails, you’ve probably noticed that mountain biking has exploded in Perth.
 Go anywhere near the hills on the weekend, and you’ll spot dozens of utes carrying bikes.
 Take your search online and you’ll find lists of clubs, chat forums, races and blogs dedicated to men’s, women’s and kids’ mountain biking.

 When something is as popular as this, you can’t help but be curious.
 And when you live with someone who loves and talks endlessly about the sport, it makes it even harder to avoid.
 So last week I decided that it was time I got on a bike and discovered what all the fuss was about.

 Needing somewhere that was beginner friendly and offered bike hire, we headed up to the trails around the Calamunda Camel Farm.
 While there are camels available, I was looking for something a little less alive to ride, so I hired a bike from Rock & Roll Mountain Bike Hire next door.
 Forty dollars later, I had a hardtail mountain bike, helmet and gloves – the essentials you need for half a day on the trails.

 This is the part of the story where I could tell you what I did, how the trails looked, or how a rock almost threw me head first into a tree, but that wouldn’t be very useful for my fellow newbie mountain bikers.
 Instead, I’m going to share a few tips that will make your first ride easier and even more enjoyable.

 Usually I wouldn’t recommend listening to the advice of a complete novice but these tips have come from my more experienced riding buddy, and after some thorough testing, I can assure you they do help.
-For even more useful tips, type in ‘beginner mountain bike tips” and prepare for the avalanche of info!
+For even more useful tips, google ‘beginner mountain bike tips” and prepare for the avalanche of info!